California’s Newsom still on hot seat for dinner party

 As State Sen. Shannon Grove, the chamber’s Republican leader, framed it: “Pop Quiz: In California, $350 is equal to: (a) one week’s unemployment check for millions of California workers (b) the cost of Gavin Newsom’s dinner at Napa’s French Laundry restaurant or (c) both of the above.”

-While Newsom faces heat for his decision, some state lawmakers — Republicans and Democrats — are being criticized for going to Hawaii this week for a conference as California’s nearly 40 million residents are told to avoid travel.
+While Newsom faces heat for his decision, some state lawmakers — Republicans and Democrats — are being criticized for going to Hawaii this week for the annual Independent Voter Project conference as California’s nearly 40 million residents are told to avoid travel.

+A full list of legislators has not been made public but two Southern California Assembly members, Democrat Blanca Rubio and independent Chad Mayes, issued statements Wednesday acknowledging their participation.

+Both said it is an important gathering for public policy discussions and that this year’s conference was especially salient because it focused on reopening the economy.
+They said all participants adhered to strict health safety protocols.

+Hayes said he was impressed with Hawaii’s Safe Travels program for visitors and “will strongly advocate that California implement a similar program to help breathe new life into our tourism economy.”

-“It drives home the perception that there’s one rule for the elites and one rule for the rest of us,” Pitney said of the actions by Newsom and the legislators.
+Pitney said by ignoring recommendations on travel and gatherings, Newsom and the legislators reinforce “the perception that there’s one rule for the elites and one rule for the rest of us.”